Operadic structure of boundary conditions for two-dimensional Markov Gaussian random fields on the lattice: From fixed points up to morphisms to analytic solutions and back

-The proof of the adjunction $V^{\South\West}_{\searrow}=(V^{\South\West}_{\nwarrow})^*$ is again a consequence of the operadic structure through higher associativities, in the same spirit as lemma~\ref{lemm:Graal}.
+\begin{proof} All the operators $W^{L|R}_\bullet(u)$ have an operator norm strictly smaller than one and folding is a morphism so that all the geometric sequences are convergent in the operator norm and the two operators are bounded.

 In order to find the correct commutative diagram, we first need to understand the structure of the formulae for $V^{\South\West}_{\searrow}$ and $V^{\South\West}_{\nwarrow}$ in terms of infinite gluing of half-strips in one direction or another: